 Cill Mhaoilcéadair or Kilmalkeder in English is an early-Medieval and Christian site about 8km from Dingle in County Kerry.

+Set across approximately 10 acres, the site was reputedly founded by St Maolcethair in the seventh century but is often associated with St Brendan (who according to legend lived there for a time).
 Access to the Romanesque church in the cemetery is through a stunning doorway with a green keystone in the shape of a head.

 (Mom going through the “Eye of the Needle” at the back of the church, which supposed to bring good luck!)

 It’s estimated that the church was probably built in the mid-twelfth century with existing remains from the early Christian period.